dev, computing, games

 https://www.qemu.org/download/#windows.

-About this operating system: this is an open-source operating system created by a group of hobbyists.
+About this operating system: this is an open-source operating system created from the ground up by a group of hobbyists.
 Under the hood, it's similar to Unix.
-At the user interface level, it looks a lot like Windows 95 though.
+Cosmetically, it looks a lot like Windows 95 though.

 Build contents: